Title: Chief Financial Officer

 The demands described above are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-To apply for the position, please send a Cover Letter, Application, Resume and a list of at least 3 references (2 must be work related) to:
+APPLICATION PROCEDURE: Interested applicants should send a letter of application, completed application, resume and a list of at least 3 references (2 must be work related) to: